 Hi friends!
 Today I’m going to take a deeper dive into the editing process in layman’s terms.
-Hopefully this will be helpful in understanding what the heck the photographer does once they leave the wedding.
+Hopefully this will be helpful in understanding what the heck the photographer does once they leave your City Hall wedding.
 It also helps to throw some light on why it takes the length of time it does to deliver your finished wedding gallery!

 There are articles online about what happens during post-processing but many of them are overly technical, weirdly defensive or out of date (at no point does a DVD or CD enter my studio!)

 I use the terms ‘editing’, ‘post-processing’ and ‘post-production’ somewhat interchangeably.
 It tends to be called ‘editing’ by the community at large, but I think post-production is actually more correct because it encompasses more!

 I can only speak as to what I personally do for my image processing, but to make this article more helpful I’ve included some info what’s common practice across the industry.

 Unlike all your other vendors who take a break when your wedding’s done, your photographer’s real work starts after your wedding.

 Our editing process means turning the RAW, unedited files into the finished jpegs that have been corrected for wonky horizons, color casts, correct exposure for skin and overall consistency.
 (And many other things too).
 That involves a few steps, broken down for you here.

 After the wedding I grab all the cards (and any second shooter) shot to.
 I have a program that ingests all of these juicy RAW files to my hard drive.
 It’s called Photo Mechanic.
 I step away and let the computer do its thing.

 It’s a process of swapping out the various memory cards from me and my second shooter and being REALLY darn sure I have copied everything before formatting the cards ready for the next wedding!
 (I do back up about a million times and also shoot to two different memory cards in each camera at the wedding.
 Isn’t that cool?!)